 Both Tim Kaine and Mike Pence brought their faith into Tuesday night's debate, emphasizing their religious beliefs and even quoting the Bible.
-Both vice presidential nominees are devout Catholics, and together they are proof that Christian faith can drive the beliefs of voters across the political spectrum.
+Kaine is a devout Catholic; Pence grew up Catholic but is now an evangelical Christian, and together they are proof that Christian faith can drive the beliefs of voters across the political spectrum.
 So one of our listeners asked recently why the Christians of one party get so much more attention than the others:

 "I'm a white 33-year-old voter and I vote based, in large part, on my Christian faith, which is precisely why I am a Democrat and a big-time Hillary-supporter.
 Many of my former seminary classmates and other religious folks I know also vote based on their faith and are therefore Democrats.
 Are there any good numbers on the Christian left vote?
 We hear so much about the vote of the Christian right, but we rarely hear about the Christian left, with the exception of occasionally hearing about the religious dimensions of the black vote.
 How do religious voters of all traditions tend to factor on the left?" — Shea, from Virginia